ecmwf/polytope/docs/Service/Installation.md

 # Authentication

 To access ECMWF data a user needs an ECMWF account.
-This can be created https://www.ecmwf.int/.
-Once created a user can find their key at https://api.ecmwf.int/v1/key/.
+This can be created <a href=https://www.ecmwf.int/>https://www.ecmwf.int/</a>.
+Once created a user can find their key at <a href=https://api.ecmwf.int/v1/key/>https://api.ecmwf.int/v1/key/</a>.

 This should then be placed in their home directory in a file called `~/.polytopeapirc`.
 Ths file should have the following format: